 1. Be Sure to Supervise Kids Crafts

 You might like to read these safety tips for crafting with kids.
-Since you will want to supervise your child’s handicrafts you should be sure to organize such activities on a day in which you do not have a full itinerary (unless of course, your child has been left in the care of another adult).
+Since you will want to supervise your child’s handicrafts you should be sure to organize such activities on a day in which you do not have a full itinerary.
+Unless of course, your child has been left in the care of another adult.

 2. Set a Physical Boundary

-Although a room of your house (for example; the dining room or conservatory) can be selected as the boundary for craft completion, it should be noted that an arts boundary does not have to have physical walls.
+Although a room of your house (for example; the dining room or toy room) can be selected as the boundary for craft completion, it should be noted that an arts boundary does not have to have physical walls.
 For example, children could instead be told they cannot step off of a tarpaulin sheet that has been laid down until they have finished gluing and painting, have had their hands and faces (if necessary) wiped and they have been stripped of their dirty clothing.
 Ensuring that your child has visited the toilet before the commencement of the selected activity will also help to leave your bathroom sparkling white instead of poster paint-stained.

-Alternatively, if the weather is pleasant you can set up arts camp outside – spillages which occur outside are far easier to deal with!
+Alternatively, if the weather is pleasant you can set up arts camp outside.
+Spillages which occur outside are far easier to deal with!

 3. Choose the Right Craft Products